I’ve had this thought in my head for awhile…

 5) Critical of the past

-6) Of the opinion that they’ve got solutions to the previous generations problems
+6) They think they’ve got solutions to the previous generations problems

 7) Looking to make their unique mark on the world